Click on the links below to preview selected pages from this course.

 - A POCT site has a certificate of waiver.
 The facility has applied to perform non-waived testing.
 Which of the following certificates will be issued wh...

-- A POCT site inspected by an accreditation agency that results in compliance will be issued a certificate of registration.
+- A POCT site is surveyed by an accreditation agency.
+The survey results in compliance.
+A certificate of registration will be issued to this facility.

 - Training Requirements for Point-of-Care Testing